-Rob Bentley is midst his 16th year working in the Athletics Communications Office at Ferris State University in the 2015-16 athletics season and presently serves as the Assistant Athletic Director for Communications where he coordinates the Bulldogs' media relations, broadcast, multimedia and social media efforts.
+Rob Bentley begins his 18th year working in the Athletics Communications Office at Ferris State University in the 2017-18 athletics season and presently serves as the Assistant Athletic Director for Communications where he coordinates the Bulldogs' media relations, broadcast, multimedia and social media efforts.
 He was honored as Ferris State's 2014 Distinguished Staff Award recipient for his service and excellence to the university.

 In addition to his duties as Assistant Athletics Director, he also is the radio voice of Ferris State football, basketball and volleyball and the host of the Ferris Sports Update television show.